endatabas/endb-book/src/sql/functions.md

 ## HEX, UNHEX

-The `HEX` function takes a decimal number and turns it into a hexidecimal string.
+The `HEX` function takes a string (or coerces its argument into a string) and turns its unicode bytes into a hexidecimal string.
-The `UNHEX` function takes a hexidecimal string and turns it into a decimal number.
+The `UNHEX` function takes a hexidecimal string and turns it into bytes.

 ```sql
 SELECT HEX(15);